curl/everything-curl/usingcurl-scpsftp.md

 prerequisite 3rd party library, [libssh2](https://www.libssh2.org/).

-SCP and SFTP are both protocols that are built on top of SSH, a secure and encrypted data protcol that is similar to TLS but differs in a few important ways.
+SCP and SFTP are both protocols that are built on top of SSH, a secure and encrypted data protocol that is similar to TLS but differs in a few important ways.
 For example, SSH doesn't use certificates of any sort but instead it uses public and private keys.
 Both SSH and TLS provide strong crypto and secure transfers when used correctly.